Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 • Leaders become more aligned with strategy and culture

-• Organizations build stronger pipelines for succession
+• Organisations build stronger pipelines for succession

 • Teams experience more stability and better decision-making